rchamarthy/webbook/content/about.md

 readership.

-While I will strive to ensure that the posts are as accurate as possible, some may become irrelevant due to changes is software and systems over time.
+While I will strive to ensure that the posts are as accurate as possible, some may become irrelevant due to changes in software and systems over time.
 Please consider this best effort, compare it with your notes and other observations and draw your own relevant conclusions.
 If you would like to provide any feedback or thoughts, please file an issue or a pull request on the